Independent Review: Using Exclusive Channel Metrics to Solve ICA Latency Issues for Remote Workers

 There are several factors that can cause high latency like a bad router or switch, insufficient bandwidth available on the network, or a highly utilized XenApp worker server to name a few.
 Being able to identify ICA latency as the cause for slow performance is not easy and is not often the first thing that an administrator will check.
 Sometimes the cause for high ICA latency is beyond the control of the Citrix administrator, but having a tool that is able to identify it is important.

-Goliath Technologies’ Logon Simulator displays ICA latency information on the Real-Time XenApp and XenDesktop Session Display console along with other important session information.
+The software displays ICA latency information on the Real-Time XenApp and XenDesktop Session Display console along with other important session information (Figure 1).
 This makes identifying the problem easier and speeds up the troubleshooting process.
 The difficulty is being able to understand what is going on in the ICA connection to begin with.
 It is not enough to know that latency is high, but more importantly what is causing it to be high.

 Drilldown Into ICA Channel Metrics to Resolve the Root Cause of Performance Issues

-The Logon Simulator can drill down further into the XenApp session to get information about the ICA channel metrics.
+GPM can drill down further into the XenApp session to get information about the ICA channel metrics.
 ICA bandwidth consumption can vary by the types of applications being used.
-Digging further into the details will show what is passing through the ICA channels responsible for handling specific traffic types like printing, graphics, audio, and video.
+Digging further into the details will show what is passing through the ICA channels responsible for handling specific traffic types like printing, graphics, audio, and video (Figure 2).

 This analysis can provide valuable information into what applications or processes users are running at the time high ICA latency was observed.
 If high ICA latency is due to an application or process, the Citrix administrator can take the corrective steps necessary to resolve the issue as quickly as possible.

-For example, an HR department releases a new training video and sends out an email company-wide requiring all employees to watch for compliancy.
+For example, an HR department releases a new training video and sends out an email company-wide requiring all employees to watch for compliance.
 The Citrix administrator then begins receiving calls that the Citrix environment is running terribly slow.
-The administrator uses Goliath’s Logon Simulator in real time, and sees that the audio and video ICA virtual channels began spiking shortly after HR sent out the email.
+The administrator uses GPM in real time, and sees that the audio and video ICA virtual channels began spiking shortly after HR sent out the email.

 Further analysis showed that the training video was launched and being viewed by several employees around the same time.
 The Citrix administrator restricts access to the training video until a better plan is worked out for providing access to all employees without impacting the performance of other applications running on the network.

 This is a simple example, but a common one that many administrators can face when troubleshooting Citrix XenApp and XenDesktop performance issues.
-In this case, the Logon Simulator acted as a monitoring solution providing insight into what was occurring in the ICA virtual channels.
-In summary the Logon Simulator:
+In this case, detailed insight was provided into what was occurring in the ICA virtual channels.
+In summary GPM: